Riemannian Variational Flow Matching for Material and Protein Design

-Figure~\ref{fig:densities_unwrapped} displays the generated distributions unwrapped onto a flat surface for easier visualization and comparison.
-These results visually confirm the observations presented in Section~\ref{sec:experiments}.
+\Cref{fig:densities_unwrapped,fig:densities_unwrapped_hyp} displays the generated distributions unwrapped onto a flat surface for easier visualization and comparison.
+These results visually confirm the observations presented in \cref{sec:synthetic}.

-Finally, Figure~\ref{fig:norms} shows histograms of the norm values of the generated samples.
-As discussed in Section~\ref{sec:experiments}, this metric differentiates the Euclidean models (CFM and VFM) from the others.
-Ideally, points should have a norm of 1, since they lie on the sphere.
-However, because the Euclidean models lack explicit geometric information, their points deviate slightly from a norm of 1—with CFM exhibiting a larger divergence.
+Finally, \cref{fig:norms,fig:norms_hyp} show histograms of the norm values of the generated samples.
+As discussed in \cref{sec:synthetic}, this metric differentiates the Euclidean models (CFM and VFM) from the others.
+Ideally, points should have a Euclidean norm of 1 if lying on $\mathbb{S}^2$, or a Minkowski norm of -1 if on $\mathbb{H}^2_{-1}$.
+However, because the Euclidean models lack explicit geometric information, their points deviate slightly from the ideal norm, with CFM exhibiting a larger divergence.
 In contrast, the geometric models consistently generate points that lie almost exactly on the sphere.